epigraphy-info/epigraphy-info/meeting_pages/workshop_3.md

 ## Registration

-In order to register for the workshop, we kindly ask you to fill out this doodle list[https://doodle.com/poll/7g8grfbritf7bzwn](https://doodle.com/poll/7g8grfbritf7bzwn){:target="_blank" rel="noopener"} until 28th February.
+In order to register for the workshop, we kindly ask you to fill out this [doodle list](https://doodle.com/poll/7g8grfbritf7bzwn){:target="_blank" rel="noopener"} until 28th February.

 ## EpiDoc & technical training